 Much of it is displayed in the Waterloo Gallery, ninety feet long and two storeys high.
 It was here that the Duke held the annual Waterloo banquet to mark his great victory – the table is still there set for celebration.

 At the heart of the Wellington Collection are 82 works from the Spanish Royal Collection.
 Joseph Napoleon helped himself to the cream of the Spanish Royal art collection during his stint as King of Spain.
 When Joesph was defeated in June 1813 the paintings were discovered rolled up and ready to make the journey to France.
 They were rescued by the Duke and sent to London.
 When Napoleon was finally vanquished, the Duke offered the paintings back to King Ferdinand VII, the restored Spanish King, but Ferdinand insisted that he keep them.

 In the Wellington Museum room you can see the many dinner services that grateful European leaders gave the Duke.
 To me a dinner service means plates and bowls, Wellington had those but also hugely elaborate centre pieces the best that Sèvres and Meissen could produce.

 Set in the footwell of a spiral staircase is an enormous, naked, marble statue by Canova of Napoleon in the guise of Mars the Peacemaker.
-Napoleon had the statue made.
+Napoleon had the statue made but hated it.
 In 1816 the British Government bought the statue from the restored French King and presented it to Wellington.
 Quite a keepsake!